bithabib/flash_ssd_simulator_web/README.md

 3. Chip-level parallelism: A package contains two or more chips, which can be accessed independently in parallel.
 Note: chips are also called “dies”.

 4. Plane-level parallelism: A chip contains two or more planes.
 The same operation (read, write or erase) can be run simultaneously on multiple planes inside a chip.
 Planes contain blocks, which themselves contains pages.
 The plane also contains registers (small RAM buffers), which are used for plane-level operations.

+## License
+This simulation is provided under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the simulation in accordance with the terms of the license.